esdc-devcop/esdc-devcop.github.io/guides/tfvc-to-git.md

 ### What are the real benefits of using Git into a long term perspective?

 > Actually, we are working with TFS and everything works fine.
-Why should we move to Git?
-What are the real benefit in short term and long term?
+> Why should we move to Git?
+> What are the real benefit in short term and long term?

+Even if Git is hard to start with at the begining, there is so much pro in short and long term.
+Here is a very interesting  [article](https://www.continuousimprover.com/2015/06/why-you-should-abandon-tfs-source.html) about that subject.

+#### The branching model

+* Creating/Switch branch in Git takes miliseconds/seconds rather than minutes/hours in TFSV
+* The complete repository is stored locally on your computer so you dont have any dependencies on the Network.
+* It's so easy to work with branch that you can literaly create much you want and isolate every code change or features.
+* The merge tool is a way more better in Git rather than TFSV.
+There is less merge conflict in Git due to a strong 3 ways merge mechanism.
+* Every Git platforms contains a Pull Request feature that allow every one to collaborate and share knowledge about an isolate code change or feature.
+* You don't have to check-out explicitly any changes.
+Everything is tracked by Git automatically.

+#### Communuties and third party tools

+* Git is the most used source version control tool in the world.
+* You have a large community.
+* All the new popular third party tools are designed based on Git.
+* Even **Microsoft** made the switch.
+Git is now the default source control system in TFS/Azure DevOps.
+They also maintain the entire .NET framework on [GitHub](https://github.com/dotnet) as an open source project.
+* Even if you are using TFS(or Azure DevOps), GitHub, GitLab, Jira, etc. You can use Git as official source code version control system.